Fiberfab: Fibre Fab

 A company named "Fibre Fab" was established in the UK in 1970 that produced fiberglass body kits for Volkswagen chassis.
 Despite the similar name, they were not related in any way to Fiberfab in the US or any of its foreign branches.

 Fibre Fab was founded by partners Robert Taylor, Anthony Hill, and Trevor Pym in Crowthorne, Berkshire.
 They produced two versions of one model; a short or long wheelbase dune buggy body called the "RAT", which had low-mounted headlamps on either side of a nose piece with a prominent oval indentation.
 The name was an acronym of the initials of the founders' given names.
 The RAT's styling was updated in the early 1980s.
-Production ran from 1970–1992, with an estimated 400 bodies built.
+Production ran from 1970 to 1992, with an estimated 400 bodies built.
 With the departure of the last original partner, the company was sold to new owners who renamed it "FF Kit Cars & Conversions Ltd." A few years later there was another ownership change and a name change to "Country Volks".

 One of the original partners emigrated to Australia.
 He established a new Fibre Fab company, and began making RAT bodies there.
 Fibre Fab Australia still exists and maintains a corporate website.